achekh/neos-critical-github-io/Guide/custom-components/custom-component-extension.md

 nav_order: 8
 ---
 # Custom Component Extension
+This section explains the concept of custom component extension.
 ***
 In order to better customize the features of a custom component, you can use the custom component extension mechanism.